dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 The design supports lazy and shallow creation which is performant when only a subset of the tree is accessed.

 A `JsonNode` tree is populated when `JsonObject` and `JsonArray` instances are navigated.
 For example, a `JsonObject` contains only its internal `JsonElement` value after deserialization.
 When a property is accessed for the first time, a `JsonNode` instance is created for every property and added to the `JsonObject`'s internal dictionary.
 Each of those child nodes maintains a single reference to its corresponding `JsonElement` which internally still points to the shared UTF-8 buffer on the parent `JsonDocument`.

-Accessing properties and elements in a read-only manner does not require `JsonNode` instances to be created.
-This is important to improve performance primarily for very large collections.
-This can be achieved by obtaining the `JsonElement` via `JsonNode.AsJsonElement()` and enumerating through existing APIs on `JsonElement`.
-No `JsonNode` instances need to be created in this case.

 ## Boxing and mutating of `Value<T>`
 The design of values uses generics to hold internal `<T>` value.
 This avoids boxing for value types.
 A given `Value<T>`, such as `Value<int>` can be modified by the `Value` property which can be used to avoid creation of a new `JsonValue` instance.